CoderMattGH/be-voluntier/README.md

 ### Setup .env files

-1. Add a '.env.development' file to your root directory.
+1. Add a `.env.development` file to your root directory.

 Download a ready-made one @ https://github.com/CoderMattGH/voluntier-docs/tree/main/be

-2. Add a '.env.test' file to your root directory.
+2. Add a `.env.test` file to your root directory.

 Download a ready-made one @ https://github.com/CoderMattGH/voluntier-docs/tree/main/be